mconf/backup-system/README.md

 sudo adduser backups sudo
 ```

-Logout and login again with the new user.
 In order to access folders with different permissions, this user should be able to execute sudo from scripts, without password prompt.
 To enable this, you must edit permissions with the following command:

 ```bash
 sudo visudo